 Deontic modality

 Deontic modality conveys necessity, obligation, permission, or prohibition using modal auxiliary verbs.
-These types of verb, deal with what is allowed, required, or forbidden according to rules, laws, personal duties, and social norms.
+These types of verbs deal with what is allowed, required, or forbidden according to rules, laws, personal duties, and social norms.
 In essence, deontic modality revolves around the speaker’s attitude toward the desirability or necessity of an action or condition.
 Common modal auxiliary verbs that are used to express deontic modality are:

 - Must (obligation)